Table of Contents

 Here’s what I recommend as the top 10 pregnancy books that you might want to take a look at.

-Starting off the list is a great informational book, the Mayo Clinic Guide to a Healthy Pregnancy (click here to check price), a book that a lot of people would consider essential for moms-to-be.
+Starting off the list is a great informational book, the Mayo Clinic Guide to a Healthy Pregnancy (click here to check price on Amazon), a book that a lot of people would consider essential for moms-to-be.

 It’s written by trustworthy professionals (doctors who are also parents!) in language that’s easy-to-read yet professional.
 It’s organized very well: it’s setup in 3 sections: pregnancy, childbirth and newborn, detailing all of the stages and the things you should know in each.